Azure-Samples/cargotracker-liberty-aks/README.md

 #### Use Cargo Tracker and make a few HTTP calls

-You can open Cargo Tracker in your web browser and follow [Appendix 1 - Exercise Cargo Tracker Functionality](#appendix-1---exercise-cargo-tracker-functionality) to make some calls.
+You can open Cargo Tracker in your web browser.
 Use the following commands to obtain URL of Cargo Tracker.
 When accessing the application, if you get "502 Bad Gateway" response, just wait a few minutes.

 ```bash